What is RECA?

 Our movement brings together affected community members, policy advocates, and concerned citizens to speak out about the need to further extend RECA and strengthen coverage to support previously excluded communities and individuals.

-RECA expired in June 2024, though the program can still be reauthorized.
-However, the existing program is still highly flawed, and many communities are still fighting for inclusion in the program.
+RECA expired in June 2024, and then was reinstated and significantly expanded in July 2025.
+However, the existing program is still flawed, and many communities are still fighting for inclusion in the program.

 Photo: Blake McCord, Grand Canyon Trust